AndreaCorsini1/CyberOOD/README.md

 # CyberOOD
-Official code of the paper: "Are Existing Out-Of-Distribution Techniques Suitable for Network Intrusion Detection?"
+Official repository of: "Are Existing Out-Of-Distribution Techniques Suitable for Network Intrusion Detection?"

+Work in progress =D